 The Jewel of the Pelvic Floor

-Tips For Trainers // September 26, 2017
+Blog Content // September 26, 2017

 Dominika Gaines is a GYROTONIC® Master Trainer and GYROKINESIS® Pre-Trainer.
-In her blog post, “The Jewel of the Pelvic Floor,” she gives us an insightful look at one of the most unique and foundational principles in both the Gyrotonic Method and the Gyrokinesis Method – narrowing of the pelvis.
+In her blog post, “The Jewel of the Pelvic Floor,” she gives us an insightful look at one of the most unique and foundational principles in both the Gyrotonic Method and the Gyrokinesis Method: narrowing of the pelvis.

 Introduction to the Pelvic Diamond and Narrowing

-This is essentially what we do in narrowing – we eccentrically and isometrically activate the muscles around the pelvis and thorax to put pressure on the sides of the vertebra and vertebral spaces to create an elongation, and thus supported, decompression of the spine.
+This is essentially what we do in narrowing: we eccentrically and isometrically activate the muscles around the pelvis and thorax to put pressure on the sides of the vertebra and vertebral spaces to create an elongation, and thus supported decompression of the spine.

 In the accompanying blog, I discuss the pelvic floor musculature and a very simple way to begin building the foundation for narrowing.
-Narrowing certainly requires more muscular activation than just this one area, and there are also energetic components (both the 5th line and suppling), but here is a place to start with a client who may not have much awareness of their bony structure, misconceptions about how their pelvic floor functions, or the inability to differentiate there pelvis and hip.
+Narrowing certainly requires more muscular activation than just this one area, and there are also energetic components (both the 5th line and suppling), but here is a place to start with a client who may not have much awareness of their bony structure, misconceptions about how their pelvic floor functions, or the inability to differentiate their pelvis and hip.

 Read full blog post: The Jewel of the Pelvic Floor

 To locate GYROTONIC® and GYROKINESIS® studios and trainers near you, try our Studio Finder tool.